dillonkearns/advent-posts/The Power of Local Transformations.md

-# Combinators - Inverting Top-Down Monolothic Transforms
+# Combinators - Inverting Top-Down Transforms

 One of my favorite things about functional programming is the ability to work and think in a very localized area of code.
 Let's talk about some of the patterns that make that possible.